Negin-Ghamsarian/WetCat/README.md

 ![Sample Frames](figures/sample_frames.png)
 *Figure 5: Sample frames from relevant phases in a wet-lab cataract surgery with corresponding semantic segmentation annotations.*

-The semantic segmentations are provided in two formats:
-1. **Supervisely format**: JSON files with Python codes for mask creation
-2. **COCO format**: Including bounding box annotations for object localization tasks

 ---